What Are Polarized Sunglasses?

 Polarized sunglasses reduce glare from reflective surfaces.
 Polarized lenses have a special film to reduce harsh glare, which can distort your view, blur your vision and may cause eye strain.
 Tinted non-polarized lenses look very similar to polarized lenses, but only polarized lenses contain additional lens technology for anti-glare sunglasses.
 Both polarized and non-polarized sunglasses contain 100% UVA/UVB protection, also called UV 400 protection, which guards from the sun’s UVA and UVB radiation waves.

-Select your polarized sunglasses by filtering either sunglasses for men or sunglasses for women.
+Search polarized sunglasses by filtering by gender, shape, size, material, or unique features of the frame.
 Choose your frame shape, size, material and more, followed by our wide selection of frames with polarized lenses.
+We also offer the best selection of kid’s polarized sunglasses!

-Yesglasses offers prescription Rx sunglasses so that you can wear your polarized sunglasses comfortably without contacts.
+Yesglasses offers prescription Rx and reader sunglasses so that you can wear your polarized sunglasses comfortably without contacts.
 Polarized sunglasses can also be worn indoors by patients who just took eye surgeries like post-cataract surgery.
+Don’t know how to read your prescription?
+Don’t worry!
+You can upload an image of your prescription, and we will do the rest for you!

 What Color Polarized Lenses Are Best?